xen20/Morse_code_encoder_LPC1549/README.md

-# Morse_code_encoder_LPC1549
 This is a morse code encoder program for the LPC1549.
+Code is input using commands by serial (using Putty, for example), and is sent out by onboard LED and an output pin (for external decoder)